 Your dependents/family situation

-In other words, you will need 70-80% of your pre-retirement salary in retirement.
+You may want to think of it this way: You will need 70-80% of your pre-retirement salary in retirement.

-How much is housing in Canada?
+How much are housing costs in Canada?

 The cost of housing in Canada, much like in the USA, differs greatly depending on where you choose to settle for your retirement.